-Article 37 DURATION
+ARTICLE 37 DURATION

-- 37.1 This Agreement shall take effect October 1, 2013, subject to ratification by the Union and approval by City Council and shall continue in full force and effect until midnight, September 30, 2016, and shall supersede the current collective bargaining agreement between the parties. - 37.2 During the term of the agreement either party may reopen up to two (2) non-economic items, not necessarily at the same time, by serving written notice upon the other, in which case the parties will engage in collective bargaining on the issue(s) within thirty (30) days after receipt of such notice. - 37.3 In order to renegotiate this Agreement; written notice shall be given by either party, not less than ninety (90) days prior to the expiration date. - 37.4 Any notice to be given under this Agreement shall be given by registered or certified mail; if given by the Union, it shall be addressed to the Human Resources Division Manager, P.O.
-Box 4990, Orlando, Florida 32802-4990; and such notice by the City shall be addressed to SEIU Florida Public Services Union, 1200 Hillcrest Street, Suite 101, Orlando, Florida32803.
+- 37.1 This Agreement shall take effect October 1, 2016, subject to ratification by the Union and approval by City Council and shall continue in full force and effect until midnight, September 30, 2019, and shall supersede the current collective bargaining agreement between the parties. - 37.2 In order to renegotiate this Agreement; written notice shall be given by either party, by March 1, 2019. - 37.3 Any notice to be given under this Agreement shall be given by registered or certified mail; if given by the Union, it shall be addressed to the Director of Human Resources, P.O.
+Box 4990, Orlando, Florida 32802-4990, or Ana.Palenzuela@cityoforlando.net; and such notice by the City shall be addressed to SEIU Florida Public Services Union, 1200 Hillcrest Street, Suite 101, Orlando, Florida 32803.